 - Find friends in common: finding your “tribe” on social media or other online forums can be a source of comfort and advice.

-- Take advantage of online resources: non-profit organizations (like our partner The Jed Foundation) specialize in connecting people in need with mental health resources.
+- Take advantage of online resources: many non-profit organizations specialize in connecting people in need with mental health resources.

 - Seek help from a therapist: a professional you trust can help you find the tools to uncouple your appearance from your sense of self-worth.